hashgraph/hedera-services/docs/scheduled-transactions/spec.md

 If the scheduled transaction fails for some reason, the transaction record of the execution will be represented as failed in the record stream as normal transactions do.
 The transaction record of the schedule sign transaction will **not be affected.**

-## Throttling & Limits
+#### Throttling & Limits

  1. Throttle on every GRPC Operation that is defined for the new MVP Scheduled Transactions will be implemented
  2. Using the throttling bucket for Scheduled Transactions creation implicit limit on the `maxPendingTxns` in the network will be enforced.
 Example:

 ```
  buckets.scheduleCreate.capacity = 100
- ledger.scheduler.txExpiryTime = 1800 secs (30 mins) => maxPendingTxns = 180000
+ ledger.schedule.txExpiryTimeSecs = 1800 // secs (30 mins) => maxPendingTxns = 180000
  ```
-  Implicitly, max pending txns in the network will be limited to `scheduleCreate.capacity` * `ledger.scheduler.txExpiryTime`, which in this example is 180000 txns.
+  Implicitly, max pending txns in the network will be limited to `scheduleCreate.capacity` * `ledger.schedule.txExpiryTimeSecs`, which in this example is `180 000` txns.
 This is true with the assumption that **all** submitted transactions are **expiring** and this is the worst-case scenario.
 It is expected that Scheduled Transactions are going to execute earlier than their expiration time, thus clearing memory/state.

-## Expiry
+#### Expiry

-Transactions that haven't executed (did not receive the required signatures) are being cleared from the state after `ledger.scheduler.txExpiryTimeSecs`
+Transactions that haven't executed (did not receive the required signatures) are being cleared from the state after `ledger.schedule.txExpiryTimeSecs`

 Monotonic Queue is used to track transaction expires (similar to transaction records).